Contract of Indemnity

 Contracts of insurance, indemnity and guarantee are contingent in nature.
 A contingent contract is a contract to do or not to do something, if some event, collateral to such contract, does or does not happen.

 Contracts of guarantee and contracts of indemnity perform similar commercial functions in providing compensation to the creditor for the failure of a third party to perform his obligation.
 A contract of indemnity is an agreement to be liable for the acts of another and one of its essential features is that it exists only between two parties and no other party is relevant to the subject matter of the contract.
-This is the primary difference between a contract of indemnity and contract of guarantee.
+This is the primary difference between a contract of indemnity and a contract of guarantee.

 Under indemnity, the indemnifier undertakes an independent obligation to discharge the liability in any event and makes himself primarily liable voluntarily.